THE WHITE RIBBON

-Earlier this year, The White Ribbon was in contention for the Academy Award for Best Foreign Language Film of the Year (as well as Best Cinematography).
-Though I have/had not viewed the other nominated films, The White Ribbon came off as a rather strong, Oscar-worthy endeavor.
-Come award night, an Argentinean film The Secret In Their Eyes (coming out later this fall)won the award.
-However, until I have a chance to view the winning film, I still feel as though The White Ribbon deserved the gold statue.
+This year, “The White Ribbon” was in contention for the Academy Award for Best Foreign Language Film of the Year (Best Cinematography).
+Though I have not viewed the other nominated films, “The White Ribbon” came off as a relatively robust and Oscar-worthy endeavor.
+Come award night, an Argentinean film, “The Secret In Their Eyes” (coming out later this fall), won the award.
+However, until I can view the winning film, I still feel “The White Ribbon” deserved the gold statue.

-The White Ribbon rarely presents itself as a foreign language film.
+“The White Ribbon” rarely presents itself as a foreign language film.
 Of course, there are subtitles to make it that, but in all regards, the film absorbs the viewer effectively enough to make them forget they do not know the language (unless they took German class for three years, as I did in high school).
-The film is a period piece set between July 1913 and August 1914, played out in black and white.
-The film could have easily taken place at anytime, in any location (at times this film felt even older) and still received the same reaction.
+The film is a period piece set between July 1913 and August 1914, played out in black-and-white.
+The film could have taken place at any time, in any location (at times, this film felt even older) and still received the same reaction.

-In few other films have I viewed so many amazing performances delivered by children.
-The very young children could break your heart, including the pastor’s son, with his broken winged bird or the doctor’s son whose questions about death hit at the heart of the privied.
+Very few films have ever had so many impressive performances delivered by children.
+The young children could break your heart, including the pastor’s son, with his broken-winged bird or the doctor’s son whose questions about death hit at the heart of the privy.
 The girls could also melt your heart, or they could be cold and concise, like the leading young lady, whose constant stares are the chilling force of the entire film.
 The boys were rascals one moment and vigilantes the next.
-The children, by far, out-act the adults in The White Ribbon.
+The children, by far, out-act the adults in “The White Ribbon.”

-With absolutely no expectations going into the film, the realization of the darkness of the film was reminiscent of stories like Children of the Corn and Tommyknockers.
-I felt as though anything and everything could happen in the film’s plot, with deaths and injuries inflicted around every corner, all while keeping the probability of these occurrences and the real-to-life nature of these emotions.
-Though the film did not come through on Oscar night, The White Ribbon still feels award winning and will continue to be one of the best foreign films I have ever seen.
-If you want to know what the film has to do with a white ribbon, then you will just have to watch the film for yourself.
+With absolutely no expectations going into the film, the realization of the film’s darkness was reminiscent of stories like “Children of the Corn” and “Tommyknockers.”
+I felt like anything could happen.
+With so many deaths and injuries inflicted, there was still a probability of these occurrences.
+Though the film did not come through on Oscar night, “The White Ribbon” still feels award-winning and will continue to be one of the best foreign films I have ever seen.
+If you want to know what the film has to do with a white ribbon, then you will have to watch the movie for yourself.